 Outdoor Ambassador Coordinator Carol Blaney and Outdoor Educator Kathy Havert developed the initial training program to prepare volunteer ambassadors to be on site and personal with any and all users – hikers, birders, bicyclists, equestrians, lone walkers, family groups – to provide them with useful and interesting information

 Trained Outdoor Ambassadors are required to volunteer at least two hours each month on site or in training.
-They receive a tee shirt, a badge and lanyard, and a hat so they are easily identifiable as Redlands Conservancy’s official Outdoor Ambassadors, helping everyone have a rich experience at Redlands’ wild places.
+They receive a tee shirt, a high-visibility vest, a badge and lanyard, and a hat so they are easily identifiable as Redlands Conservancy’s official Outdoor Ambassadors, helping everyone have a rich experience at Redlands’ wild places.